-Europe is a great place to live.
-Culturally diverse with a bedrock of multi-millennial history.
+Europe is a great place to live, it's culturally diverse and has a bedrock of multi-millennial history.
 It’s a great place to balance your work and your personal life, and to raise children.
 It’s also a place where our common history is made out of devastating wars and human tragedy.
-Our thinking hasn’t been molded by right and wrong, but rather by composing with our diversity.
+Our thinking hasn’t been molded by right and wrong, but rather by constructing with our diversity.
 We have been enjoying over 70 years of peace and relative prosperity, which is unprecedented.

 Europe gave the world democracy and enlightenment, centuries ago.
-And yet today, despite encouraging trends, Europe is behind, in tech and innovation.
-Two other continents are racing ahead with massive scale and velocity, while both practice protectionist tactics designed to secure advantage, and our own “buy European” instincts remain largely nonexistent.
-This configuration pegs Europe as the perfect battlefield for them to capture extra marketshare, but most importantly when it comes to the cloud, to control data processing, storage and exponential derivative value.
+And yet today, despite encouraging trends, Europe is behind in tech and innovation.
+Two other continents are racing ahead with massive scale and velocity, while both practice protectionist tactics designed to secure their advantage, and our own “buy European” instincts remain largely nonexistent.
+This configuration pegs Europe as the perfect battlefield for them to not only capture extra market share, but most importantly when it comes to the cloud, to control data processing, storage and exponential derivative value.

 In order to productize Europe’s core values, we need to wrap it all up in a Renaissance 2.0 envelope, one where we redefine how we want technology to shape our future, one where we collectively decide to shape how technology serves us.